cockroachdb/docs/src/current/v23.2/cloud-storage-authentication.md

 To limit the control access to your Amazon S3 buckets, you can create IAM roles for users to assume.
 IAM roles do not have an association to a particular user.
 The role contains permissions that define the operations a user (or [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal)) can complete.
 An IAM user can then assume a role to undertake a CockroachDB backup, restore, import, etc. As a result, the IAM user only has access to the assigned role, rather than having unlimited access to an S3 bucket.

-{% include_cached new-in.html version="v23.2" %} You can use the `external_id` option with `ASSUME_ROLE` to specify an [external ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) for third-party access to your Amazon S3 bucket.
+{% include new-in.md version="v23.2" %} You can use the `external_id` option with `ASSUME_ROLE` to specify an [external ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) for third-party access to your Amazon S3 bucket.
 The external ID is a unique ID that the third party provides you along with their ARN.
 For guidance on `external_id` usage in CockroachDB, refer to the [following example](#set-up-amazon-s3-assume-role).

 {{site.data.alerts.callout_success}}
 Role assumption applies the principle of least privilege rather than directly providing privilege to a user.
 Creating IAM roles to manage access to AWS resources is Amazon's recommended approach compared to giving access directly to IAM users.